Monday Night Football: Non-Monday games

 From 1974 to 1977, MNF aired on Saturday during the final week of the regular season instead of Monday.
 From 1978 to 1986, it broadcast selected Thursday and Sunday night games.
 And from 1983 to 1986, MNF also aired a Friday night game in the final week of the regular season, in addition to the normal Monday night game.

 From 2003 to 2005, MNF also aired the Thursday night NFL Kickoff game during the first week of the regular season.

 As part of ESPN's new contract signed in 2021, ESPN/ABC/ESPN+ began simulcasting a Saturday NFL doubleheader during the final week of the regular season, and ESPN+ was given the rights to exclusively stream one game per season starting in 2022.
 ESPN+'s exclusive games are not tied to a specific day: they could either be Sunday morning NFL International Series games like in 2022 and 2023, or part of an MNF doubleheader like in 2024 and originally 2025 (that game was later moved back to ESPN).

 In 2023, MNF aired a game on Saturday, December 30, to accommodate New Year's Day falling on a Monday.
 The game featured the Detroit Lions at the Dallas Cowboys.

 Pro Bowl

 ABC televised the Pro Bowl from 1975 to 1987, and again from 1995 to 2003.

 As part of their 2011 rights agreement, ESPN was given the exclusive rights to the Pro Bowl from 2015 through 2022. from 2018 on the game was simulcast on ABC.

-As part of their 2021 rights agreement, ESPN and ABC will continue to air the Pro Bowl games for the duration of their NFL contract (2023-2033), with a 2030 opt out clause.
+As part of their 2021 rights agreement, ESPN and ABC will continue to air the Pro Bowl games for the duration of their NFL contract (2023–2033), with a 2030 opt out clause.
+This became moot when the Pro Bowl was cancelled from 2026 onwards.